m-o-s/first/README.md

 # first
-My first repository on this account so i can practice
+My first repository on this account so i can practice.